This looks like what? Challenges and Future Research Directions for Part-Prototype Models

 Despite their intrinsic interpretability, \ppms are not yet widely adopted, and often secondary to black box models~\citep{Rudin_2019_Stopexplainingblack}.
-To understand the reasons for this situation, we analyzed recent work (including methods and analysis papers) on \ppms and analyzed open problems and challenges mentioned by the authors.
-We systematically collected papers from 17 premier venues, published between 2019 and 2024.
-An in-depth analysis of these 45 papers resulted in a taxonomy of challenges with four main categories: i) issues with the quality and amount of prototypes\footnote{A prototype corresponds to the entire object, while prototypical parts and part-prototypes are synonyms and refer to a part of the whole input.
-For brevity, and following most papers on \ppms we use the term `prototypes` in the remainder of this paper.} (category: Prototypes), ii) lack of theoretical foundation and evaluation standards, and limitations in training and inference performance (category: Methodology), iii) limited variety of machine learning tasks and reliance on strong assumptions (category: Generalization), and iv) limitations that prevent safe use in practice (category: Safety and Use in Practice).
-In the second part of this survey, we synthesize the identified challenges and suggest ways to address them.
-We identify five main research directions and provide more detailed ideas on how to make a significant contribution to the successful application of \ppms in practice.
+To better understand this gap, we surveyed recent work (including methods and analysis papers) on \ppms and analyzed open problems and challenges mentioned by the authors.
+We systematically collected papers from 17 premier venues, published between 2019 and 2025.
+An in-depth analysis of these 53 papers resulted in a taxonomy of challenges.
+More specifically, we found that current \ppms still face four challenges: 1) Learned prototypes \footnote{A prototype represents a whole object, whereas prototypical parts (part-prototypes) represent object parts.
+For brevity, we use the term ``prototypes'' throughout.} have shortcomings that hinder the interpretability of \ppms, which is a major barrier to their adoption as an alternative to black box models (\textbf{Prototypes}, Section~\ref{ssec:chall:proto}); 2) \ppms lack a theoretical foundation, face training and inference challenges, and lack standardized evaluation and benchmarks (\textbf Methodology, Section~\ref{ssec:chall:method}); 3) \ppms are underexplored beyond fine-grained image recognition and in settings with fewer assumptions (\textbf{Generalization}, Section~\ref{ssec:chall:gen}); 4) \ppms have limitations that prevent them from being used in practice, even if the other challenges were solved (\textbf{Safety \& Use in Practice}, Section~\ref{ssec:chall:safety}).

-\textbf{Relation to other Surveys.} To the best of our knowledge, there is no survey that focuses specifically on \ppms.
-Five surveys in the XAI domain include \ppms and touch on their challenges in terms of the interpretability-accuracy tradeoff~\citep{Ibrahim2022_acm-csur_Explainable-CNNs}, evaluation metrics~\citep{Nauta2023_csur_evaluating-xai-survey,Nauta2023_wcxai_co-12-for-prototype-models}, or from the point of view of specific application areas~\citep{Alpherts2024_facct_perceptive-visual-urban-analytics,Patricio2024_acm-csur_XAI-medical-image-classification}.
-However, neither of these surveys systematically analyses open challenges for \ppms, nor includes \ppms designed for modalities other than vision in their analysis.
-To address this gap, we focus specifically on \ppms, provide an in-depth analysis of open challenges, and outline directions for further research and application in practice.